How it works

 This, in essence, is about good due-diligence.
 Thorough market, technical and business assessments are critical at the front-end, or the early stage.
 That research early on will make your decision making much easier, much more effective and in line with the reality of your circumstances.

 It’s the ‘measure twice, cut once’ principle, which can be incredibly important (and cost effective) if you’re looking at a multi-million pound product development cycle.

 This is where a consumer intelligence platform like Attest can pay for itself 1000x over by honing your idea first, helping you eliminate bad or unwanted new product ideas so you can focus in on the winners early on.

 Smart teams “create the first version of a product (perhaps a virtual one) and test it with the customer, seeking feedback.
 Then they use that feedback to produce the next, more complete version—maybe a working model or a protocept.”

 “build, test, obtain feedback, and revise”

-The alternative is the outdated, linear approach (sometimes known as ‘Waterfall’) that starts at the top with an executive having a brainwave (see the dangers of Survivorship Bias here) and then focusing on getting it perfect before it’s released to consumers.
+The alternative is the outdated, linear approach (sometimes known as ‘Waterfall’) that starts at the top with an executive having a brainwave (see the dangers of Survivorship Bias) and then focusing on getting it perfect before it’s released to consumers.

-Too often, a product is thought up, and then the processes are put in place, and then you get around to making it; by the time it comes to market, it either does not suit the consumer, or a competitor’s product has come out, or the market has simply moved.
+Too often, a product is thought up, and then the processes are put in place, and then you get around to making it.
+By the time it comes to market, it either does not suit the consumer, or a competitor’s product has come out, or the market has simply moved on.